 My father died on January 12, 1966.
 British Airways offered to fly us back to England free of charge and whilst this option might have been seized upon with open arms by a grieving young widow with three hungry mouths to feed, my mother had other ideas.
 The summer of ’66 in Christchurch was warm and sunny, she had made new friends and had no wish to go back to a wintry England and the place that held so many memories of her beloved husband.
 So we stayed.
 She bought a house, enrolled us into schools and got herself a full-time job.

-When I was thirteen my sister set off on a one-way ticket to England.
+When I was thirteen one of my sisters set off on a one-way ticket to England.
 It was a very brave move for a twenty-one-year-old who had only ever done factory work in Christchurch and Mum was very worried about how she would manage on her own.
 But she did.
-After a few initial speed wobbles, she eventually got a job in an office and coped remarkably well in her own space away from the family.
-A few months later the other twin, who had completed her primary teacher training, also left New Zealand and both girls made new, but separate lives for themselves in England.
+After a few initial speed wobbles, she eventually got a job in an office and a few months later her twin, who had completed her primary teacher training, also left New Zealand and both girls made new, but separate lives for themselves in England.

 Meanwhile I hurtled recklessly into my fun-filled teenage years.
 I was judicious enough to know when I was getting perilously close to derailment and I’d steer myself back to normality before I went completely off the tracks, although I did do some pretty dumb things.
 I was always in the top classes at school but never studious enough to be at the top of those classes.
 Except English.
 I loved writing and I’d often write humorous skits that my friends and I would perform on stage.
 I loved acting and singing but most of all I loved to make people laugh.
 I was however, painfully shy and would get terribly embarrassed and turn scarlet if I became the focus of attention.
-I hated this and no matter how hard I tried to overcome it, I never managed to conquer it, so that most of the time I remained a red-faced basket case.
+I hated this and no matter how hard I tried to overcome it, I never managed to conquer it.

 After three years of high school I decided that I’d had enough and left school without any idea of what I was going to do.
 I wandered into a one-year course at the Technical Institute studying Shorthand Typing and Office Machines.
 The office machines are museum pieces now and shorthand was soon to become an outdated skill but there were laughs to be had and I was too busy having fun to worry about mundane things like studying toward a potential career path.